Azure-Samples/aci-logicapps-integration/README.md

    | **Location** | East US | The region where to store your logic app information |
    | **Log Analytics** | Off | Keep the **Off** setting for diagnostic logging. |

 3. After Azure deploys your app, the Logic Apps Designer opens and shows a page with an introduction video and commonly used triggers.
 Under **Templates**, choose **Blank Logic App**.

     ![Search resource](images/azure-add-logic-app-03.png)

-Next, add a trigger
-that fires when a new Email arrives.
+Next, add a trigger that fires when a new Email arrives.
 Every logic app must start with a trigger, which fires when a specific event happens or when a specific condition is met.
 Each time the trigger fires, the Logic Apps engine creates a logic app instance that starts and runs your workflow.

 ## Check Email with a trigger

-1. On the designer, enter "office 365 outlook" in the search box.
-Select this trigger: **Office 365 Outlook - When a new email arrives**
+1. On the designer, enter `office 365 outlook` in the search box.
+Select this trigger: **Office 365 Outlook - When a new email arrives**.

    ![Select trigger: "Office 365 Outlook - When a new email arrives"](images/azure-add-logic-app-04.png)